 The Set Up Schedule feature pre-populates all the required course activities and allows you to customize dates and activities for your course.
 View Set Up Schedule demonstration.

 To set up the course schedule:

 1. Click the Facilitation tab and select Set Up Schedule.

-2. Time Zone: On the drop-down menu, select the time zone for your training.
-Use the table below to find your time zone.
-The default time is GMT -5 or Eastern Standard Time.
+2. Time Zone: On the drop-down menu, select the time zone for your training. .